 Before you start cursing away, check your windshield to see if the person responsible had left their contact number or name card.
-It’s very likely that they didn't have the time to wait around.
+Likely, they didn't have the time to wait around.
 If you’re lucky, call them to find out about the accident.
 You can settle it out of court or seek claims from the other person’s insurer.

 Step 2: What can you do about it?